metalman3797/Cura-Dremel-Printer-Plugin/README.md

 The following items would be great to add to this plugin - as I get time I'll work on them, but I'd welcome any collaboration
 * Better understanding of the remaining unknown items in the Dremel .g3drem file format
 * Optimized Dremel3D20 json file with support for Dremel brand PLA
-* Addition of Dremel brand PLA
+* Optimization of Dremel brand PLA settings
 * Replace the generic bitmap with a bitmap of the actual part being printed